| Safe Haskell | Safe-Inferred |

 parserTraced :: forall s (m :: Type -> Type) t u b.
 (Stream s m t, Show t) => String -> ParsecT s u m b -> ParsecT s u m b Source #

-is an impure function, implemented with Debug.Trace that
+parserTraced label p is an impure function, implemented with Debug.Trace that

 prints to the console the remaining parser state at the time it is invoked.

-It then continues to apply parser p
+It then continues to apply parser p, and if p fails will indicate that

 the label has been backtracked.